-This walk in the woods includes a stroll down part of the Old Connecticut Path, an ancient route used by Native Americans and Colonial settlers
+This walk in the woods includes a stroll down part of the Old Connecticut Path, an ancient route used by Native Americans and Colonial settlers.

 Walkability: Fairly easy.
 The beginning of the walk is on the Old Connecticut Path, which is rock-strewn.
 There is a short downhill section at the beginning (uphill on the return).
-The rest of the trail is fairly flat with rocks in the trail.
+The rest of the trail is fairly flat with stones in the trail.

 Total distance: 0.96 miles.